radiantearth/stac-api-spec/api-spec.md

 the collection name in the `collections` query parameter.

-It is recommended for clients use POST for querying (if the STAC API supports it), especially when using the `intersects` query parameter, for one main reasons:
+It is recommended for clients use POST for querying (if the STAC API supports it), especially when using the `intersects` query parameter, for one main reason:

 1. In practice, the allowed size for an HTTP GET request is significantly less than that allowed for a POST request, so if a large geometry is used in the query it may cause a GET request to fail.